Kazakhstan

 • Karaganda is a large city but with a very walkable centre – the Russian/Soviet influence here is strong and our guide (a local to this place) will tell us all about the city, you’ll find it fascinating for sure!
 He can also recommend good spots for dinner/evening socialising/etc

 • We will also visit a local painter - famed for having no arms and painting with the brush in his mouth.
-He sells his amazing work and can speak about his history growing up close to the nearby nuclear weapons testing area
+He sells his amazing work and can speak about his history growing up close to the nearby nuclear weapons testing area.
+His works can be purchased directly if anyone is interested in some amazing evocative and unique pieces.

 Overnight: Chaika Hotel – amazing brutalist Soviet monstrosity.
 Real time-warp stuff.
 One part of the hotel was built specifically for the visit of Valentina Tereshkova, the first woman in space.
 The rooms are comfy and modern.
 The building itself is timeless!